sforcloud/August-Devops-Class/README.md

 ### Any changes you make in this stage are tracked and recorded for commit , which you can send to remote repo
 ## Commit
 #### The changes are perminent and ready to push to remote repo

+## Now we are looking at merge conflict and resolutions